HNoMS Helge Ingstad (F313): Trials in lower court and appellate court

 Later that month, the warship's commanding officer testified.
 He was not on the bridge at the time of the accident; however, the bridge team had authority to operate the ship, during the periods when the captain is not on the bridge.

 Witnesses also came on the stand in February, including the officer-of-the-watch of the warship's "operations room".
 Another witness, the trainee for the assistant officer-of-the-watch (bridge team member) testified that he was learning from her, the assistant officer-of-the-watch (bridge team member), while she was sitting in the chair in front of her radar display.
 Other witnesses that testified in court, were the pilot [that guided] the tanker; and the captain of a tugboat (Tenax) that was towing the tanker.
 The [traffic leader, or] trafikklederen at Sjøtrafikksentralens stasjon at Fedje, testified that he did not use the word "warning", while he (the traffic leader) had contact with the warship's bridge.

 Another witness, the chief of training for the Navy, testified; he was responsible for the training and follow-up of those working with navigation on frigates.
-He disagreed with the [document], Havarikommisjonens rapport; that document says that prior to the accident, the Navy was qualifying personnel faster - because of a shortage of [qualified] personnel [to fill vacant positions]; the defendant got his clearances after 8 months; the chief trainer said that from [some point in] the 1990s - and forward - the time needed for qualifying was between one and two years; perhaps around one person every year, was able to qualify in 8 or 9 months, because they were particularly proficient.
+He disagreed with the [document], Havarikommisjonens rapport; that document says that prior to the accident, the Navy was qualifying personnel faster - because of a shortage of [qualified] personnel [to fill vacant positions]; the defendant got his clearances after eight months; the chief trainer said that from [some point in] the 1990s - and forward - the time needed for qualifying was between one and two years; perhaps around one person every year, was able to qualify in eight or nine months, because they were particularly proficient.

 Another witness had been in charge of the [overall] operations of [all] the frigates in the Navy; as of 2023, Rune Andersen is the chief of the Navy.

-Another witness had for 20 years, been responsible for running qualification checks on navigators in the Navy; the retired officer, Cato Rasmussen, has never heard of any other officer-of-the-watch getting qualified after only 8 months of service; furthermore, on the [...day] of the accident, two of the navigators who belonged to the frigate, were on a one-year assignment in Bergen - at an [in-depth] navigation course.
+Another witness had for 20 years, been responsible for running qualification checks on navigators in the Navy; the retired officer, Cato Rasmussen, has never heard of any other officer-of-the-watch getting qualified after only eight months of service; furthermore, on the [...day] of the accident, two of the navigators who belonged to the frigate, were on a one-year assignment in Bergen - at an [in-depth] navigation course.
 That created a need for developing new officers-of-the-watch - in a shorter time, than had been normal, earlier, according to Rasmussen.

 The helmsman and the Norwegian Navy's foremost expert on navigation at sea (Stein Egil Iversen), are some of the more than 30 witnesses that have been scheduled to testify during the trial.
 However, on February 13, the prosecuting team asked that the judge throw out three of the expert witnesses (for the defense), that are scheduled to testify at some point; those witnesses are scheduled to testify for a total of four and a half hours.
-The trial is scheduled for 8 weeks.
+The trial lasted 8 weeks.

-The closing arguments have started (as of March 2023); the verdict is expected in mid-May.